Sphereserver/Source-X/README.md

 Most notable changes (right now) are:
 * Bug fixes and heavy changing of some internal behaviours, with the aim to achieve truly better **speed** and **stability**;
 * Support for 64 bits architecture and MinGW compiler for Windows;
-* Support for CMake, which is now the standard way to generate updated build and project files;
+* CMake is now the standard way to generate updated build and project files;
 * Added (and still adding) comments to the code to make it more understandable;
 * Reorganization of directories and files, avoiding big files with thousands of lines;
-* Refactoring of the code, updating to most recent programming standards and to the conventions described below.
+* Code refactoring, updating to most recent programming standards and to the conventions described below.

 ## Running